kapware/birdstagram/README.md

 This is a showcase project.
 The objective is to show how to design a simple mobile app, built around a feed of images.

 ## Requirements
-For the sake of the demo, the has following use cases implemented:
+For the sake of the demo, it has following use cases implemented:
 - takes a feed of bird images from remote service,
 - allows editing bird image details (general description, name of the species),
 - (up)voting on a bird is supported,